adbailey1/daic_woz_process/README.md

    provide a cleaner dataset to use for model building and testing.

 List of known errors:
- - Every file contains interactions between the participant and researcher prior to the interview starting which need to be removed:
+ - Every file contains interactions between the participant and researcher prior to the interview starting which need to be removed.
  - Some interviews (373 and 444) contain long interruptions which should be removed.
  - Some interviews (451, 458, and 480,) are missing the virtual agent's transcriptions.
  - Some interviews (318, 321, 341, and 362) transcription files are out of sync with the audio.